Execution Strategies

 RoutingStrategy

 Route user messages to different specialist agents based on intent.
-Supports keyword-based heuristic routing or LLM-based classification.
+Supports keyword heuristics (no extra LLM call) or LLM-based classification.

 from sagewai import UniversalAgent, RoutingStrategy